-- Blueberries - the amount of sugar you use will depend on the sweetness of the berries; if they are tart, you may want to add more sugar.
+- Coconut sugar - The amount of sugar you use will depend on the sweetness of the berries; if they are tart, you may want to add more sugar.
 If you can, try to taste your berries before you buy them to see if you can get the best flavor.

 - Fresh lemon juice - don't use concentrate.
-You only need a little lemon juice.
+You only need a little lemon juice for the best results.

 - Plant-based butter, chilled and cubed.

-- Full-fat coconut milk or soy milk or almond milk
+- Full-fat coconut milk - use canned coconut milk